MoritzKronberger/portfolio/README.md

 The components directory contains your Vue.js components.
 Components make up the different parts of your page and can be reused and imported into your pages, layouts and even other components.

+More information about the usage of this directory in [the documentation](https://content.nuxtjs.org/).

+### `content`

+The content directory contains the directories and data for use with the Nuxt Content module.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/components).

 ### `layouts`